EmCap1999/Angular_2023/README.md

 # Here is the planning of the App:

-We want to implement a Website that helps us to manage ingredients orders.
+We want to implement a Website that helps us to manage some recipes books and the ingredients needed for these recipes.
 So, in the root component, we will have:

 - feature 1: "Shooping List" - components: Shopping List, Shopping List Edit - Model: Ingredient